remnrem/luna-doc/docs/ref/manipulations.md

 Checks the `unit` (physical dimension) field of the EDF header for either `V`, `mV` or `uV` and rescales the signal appropriately.
-If the header specifies some of unit, or none, then no action is taken.
+If the header specifies some other unit, or none, then no action is taken.

 <h3>Parameters</h3>